South Korea sets a compensation plan for dog meat farmers before the 2027 ban

 But Lee said his office is “disappointed” at the South Korean plan because it would pay farmers based on the number of dogs they have, “potentially increasing dog breeding to get more money from the scheme and more puppies being born into suffering.”

 Dog meat consumption is a centuries-old practice on the Korean Peninsula.
-Dog meat are eaten in China, Vietnam, Indonesia and some African countries.
+It's also eaten in China, Vietnam, Indonesia and some African countries.
 But South Korea's dog meat industry has drawn more attention because of the country's reputation as a cultural and economic powerhouse.
 It's also the only nation with industrial-scale dog farms.

 South Korea's anti-dog meat campaign received a big boost from the country's first lady, Kim Keon Hee, who repeatedly expressed her support for a prohibition.
 She was subjected to withering criticism and crude insults during demonstrations by farmers.